Swimming with Turtles: Your Palawan Snorkeling Adventure

 • Passive Observation:

-• Allow the sea turtles to move freely and observe them in their natural behavior.
+• Allow the turtles to move freely and observe them in their natural behavior.
 Avoid sudden movements or noise that might startle them.

 6. Popular Snorkeling Spots: